Characterizing and Improving the Robustness of Self-Supervised Learning through Background Augmentations: Representation Learning with Background Augmentations

 These analyses demonstrate both the importance of using background augmentations which remain close to the unaugmented input distribution and highlight the potential for methods which provide an additional teaching signal via negatives with query-matched backgrounds.
 Inspired by these results, we next investigate how to combine these approaches.

-\subsection{Exploiting the structure of contrastive instance discrimination via background matched negatives}
+\subsection{Exploiting the Structure of Contrastive Instance Discrimination via Background Matched Negatives}

 Thus far, we have explored two background augmentations---\bgrm~ and \bgrand---both of which operate independently on the query and the positive and encourage semantic focus on foregrounds by simply removing backgrounds altogether or replacing them with randomized backgrounds so there's no effective signal in the background.
 This removes the incentive for models to focus on background information, but does nothing to directly penalize focus on backgrounds.
-However, contrastive methods (e.g., SimCLR, MoCo), feature structure that we can exploit to not only remove signal from backgrounds, but go further and provide \emph{explicitly misleading} signal in the backgrounds.
+However, contrastive instance discrimination (CID) methods (e.g., MoCo, SimCLR), use the query to discriminate between the positive and \textit{negative instances} and thus feature structure that we can exploit to not only remove signal from backgrounds, but go further and provide \emph{explicitly misleading} signal in the backgrounds.
+Note that BYOL and SwAV are not CID methods, since they do not use negative instances.

 We accomplish this through two modifications with a method we call \bgswaps~(Figure \ref{fig:schematic}, right).
 First, as in \bgrand, we ensure that the query and the positive feature \emph{distinct} random backgrounds.
 Models which focus on backgrounds would therefore place the positive and query further apart than they should since the semantic content is identical, but the background features differ.
 Second, we modify the negative set to include one additional negative\footnote{We explored using multiple background matched negatives, but found no improvement over a single matched negative.
-See Appendix for details.} whose background matches the query: a network which focuses on backgrounds would view the background-matched negative as highly similar to the query and receive strong negative supervision.
-As with \bgrm~ and \bgrand, we introduce the background-matched negative with probability \pneg~ (and include a randomly selected negative with probability $1-p_{\text{neg}}$, so that the total number of negatives is always $|Q| + 1$).
+See Appendix \ref{app:ablations} for details.} whose background matches the query: a network which focuses on backgrounds would view the background-matched negative as highly similar to the query and receive strong negative supervision.
+As with \bgrm~and \bgrand, we introduce the background-matched negative with probability \pneg~(and include a randomly selected negative with probability $1-p_{\text{neg}}$, so that the total number of negatives is always $|Q| + 1$).